 The first part of this post explains how to send a letter from Bogotá to somewhere else (either in Colombia or to another country).
-The second part briefly explains how to format the address when you are posting a letter to Colombia.
+The second part briefly explains how to format a Colombian address when you are posting a letter to Colombia.

 How to send a letter from Bogotá

-It soon becomes evident, once you start making a few enquiries, that Colombians rarely use the public mail service.
-It took me a while to find out how to send a letter abroad.
+Colombians rarely use the public mail service so it took me a while to find out how to send a letter abroad.
 Everyone knows about the private courier services – Fedex, DHL, Deprisa and Servientrega (national) are some of these.
 However, you’ll often get a blank face if you start asking where to buy stamps or find a letter-box (doesn’t exist) or a post office (there aren’t many).

-4-72 is the public postal service.
-It has offices scattered around the city, and these are often in quite obscure places.
+4-72 is the public postal service in Colombia.
+It has offices scattered around the city, and these can be in quite obscure places.

 You can check on the 4-72 website to find the 4-72 post office nearest to you in any part of Colombia.
 You can change the language of the website in the top right-hand corner.

-I went to a branch near the Museo del Oro in the centro area of Bogotá.
-If you walk to carrera 8 and walk down it until it crosses with calle 12*.
-The post office is diagonally opposite a big building called Murillo Toro which has steps outside it – it just looks like a shop, but in the window somewhere it says “4-72”.
+I went to an oficina de correos (post office) near the Museo del Oro in downtown Bogotá at Cl.
+12a #8-74.
+Walk to carrera 8 and walk down it until it crosses with calle 12a.
+The post office is diagonally opposite a big building called Murillo Toro which has steps outside it.
+It just looks like a shop, but in the window somewhere it says “4-72“.

-For Correo Certificado, you will be asked for your ID/Passport number, name and address, so if you choose this option, make sure you have this information with you at the post office.
+For Correo Certificado, you will be asked for your ID/Passport number, name and address.
+If you choose this option, make sure you have this information with you at the post office.

-*The city of Bogotá largely consists of calles (streets) and carreras (avenues), much like cities in the US; for example “34th Street” or “5th Avenue” in New York.
-The calles are horizonal and the carreras are verticle on the map.
+The city of Bogotá largely consists of calles (streets running east to west) and carreras (avenues running from north to south), much like cities in the US.
+The calles are horizontal and the carreras are vertical on the map.
 So if you see an address “calle 76 # 9-60”, it means that the building you need is on calle 76, near where it crosses with carrera 9, and the building number is 60.

 How to send a letter to Colombia

-As explained in the last paragraph, Bogotá (and most other places in Colombia) is divided into a grid of streets and avenues.
-I used to live at Carrera 7 # 65 – 23 Apto 702.
+Bogotá and most other places in Colombia are divided into a grid of streets and avenues.
+I used to live at Carrera 7 # 65 – 23, Apartment 702.
 This means that I lived on 7th avenue, that the street just to the south of my building was street 65, the building number was 23 and my apartment number was 702.

-So when you want to send a letter to Colombia, the recipient’s address will have a format similar to the one above (possibly with the name of the building/hotel/business too).
+So when you want to send a letter to Colombia, the recipient’s address will have a format similar to the one above.
+It might have the name of a building/hotel/business too.

-For example, let’s say I wanted to send a letter to the person living at my old apartment.
-This is what I would write on the envelope.
+If I wanted to send a letter to the person living in my old apartment, this is what I would write on the envelope: